sandudorogan/youtube-ppt/Readme.md

 * `--start`: Start time of the presentation in format MM:SS (optional, default is "00:00").
 * `--end`: End time of the presentation in format MM:SS (optional, default is the end of the video).
 * `--output`: Output PowerPoint file path (optional, default is the current working directory with the video ID as the filename).
+- `--no-cache`: Do not use cached images and force redownload of the video and regeneration of images.

 ## Example